-- The orders are merged using one of the two possible methods set by the parameter reduce.merge. - Finally, the spectrum is corrected to the top of the atmosphere (by correcting for atmospheric extinction if the atmospheric dispersion table is provided) and flux calibrated (see 11.1.21) to physical units (if the instrument response curve is provided).
+- The orders are merged using one of the two possible methods set by the parameter reduce.merge. - The spectrum is corrected to the top of the atmosphere (by correcting for atmospheric extinction if the atmospheric dispersion table is provided) and flux calibrated (see 11.1.22) to physical units (if the instrument response curve is provided). - Finally, the products are velocity corrected and the SPECSYS keyword added.
+(The correction factor used depends on the velocity_correction parameter: "barycentric" uses the value from the HIERARCH ESO DRS BARYCORR keyword while "heliocentric" uses the value from HIERARCH ESO DRS HELICORR.
+The parameter defaults to "none".)
+Note that the application of the correction implies an adjustment of the wavelength values.
+Therefore if you wish to combine the spectra of the same target, you must interpolate the spectra to a common wavelength range.